chenbd/libbpf-bootstrap/README.md

 `uprobe` and `uretprobe` in libbpf lingo.
 It attached `uprobe` and `uretprobe` BPF programs to user specified function by address(with `-a <address>` option)  or function name(with `-n <symbol>` option) or library name and function name(with `-f <library:symbol>` option) to specified process(with `-p <pid>` option, -1 for any process).
+`-s` maybe also be specified to collect stack trace.
 The `uprobeprofiler` uses map for collecting function call latency in micro seconds and counter, display in stand output as the following:

 ```shell